sunipkm/glow2d/README.md

 # GLOW2D

 This package builds off of the GLobal airglOW model.
 The GLOW model is evaluated on an altitude grid at a location.
 For non-zenith observation geometries, the model requires evaluation at multiple points along the line of sight.
-The `glow2d` library wraps the `glowpython.generic()` function to generate the output on a 2D grid in a geocentric (GEO) coordinate system and in a local (ZA, R) coordinate system.
+The `glow2d` library wraps the [`glowpython2.generic()`](https://github.com/sunipkm/glowpython2) function to generate the output on a 2D grid in a geocentric (GEO) coordinate system and in a local (ZA, R) coordinate system.

 ## Installation
 Directly using `pip`: